 It’s important to determine the borders between your property and that of your neighbor before taking any action.
-To make sure you have an accurate understanding of where the land’s borders are, you might need to reference your property deed, a survey, or even involve a professional surveyor.
+To make sure you have legal right and an accurate understanding of where the land’s borders are, you might need to reference your property deed, a survey, or even involve a professional surveyor.

 It’s usually best to speak with your neighbor and have a friendly talk after you’ve established the limits.
 It’s better to explain the circumstances before requesting to remove their possessions from your premises.
 Give them enough time to follow your instructions.

 If an informal method is unsuccessful, you can think about legal remedies by looking through local regulations and laws.
 While local rules might differ, in certain circumstances you might be able to relocate the things yourself or hire a professional to remove them.
 However, it’s important to follow the law’s guidelines and get legal counsel before making any decisions.

 In general, there are restrictions on when you can remove your neighbor’s possessions from your land.
 For instance, if the objects are dangerous or if you’ve given your neighbor plenty of time and warning to remove the items themselves.

 In these circumstances, it’s wise to keep track of the problem, including any interactions with your neighbor, and obtain legal advice to make sure you’re doing it legally.

 Understand Your Rights